ember-learn/guides-source/guides/release/getting-started/working-with-html-css-and-javascript.md

 }
 ```

-This is the very similar to defining the `Person` class with a constructor like
+This is very similar to defining the `Person` class with a constructor like
 this:

 ```js